- All Products

 As we know that the attainment of these objectives and goals is a shared responsibility, we will be engaging with stakeholders to assist in achieving this action plan.

 For more information visit the Australian

 Epson Australia is a founding member of the Tech Collect Program – a national computer, printer and TV take back program that is a totally free service for the general public and small business to drop-off their unwanted televisions and computer products for recycling.

-The Tech Collect Program is the public face of the Australia and New Zealand Recycling Platform Limited (ANZRP), one of three government approved co-regulatory arrangements for the implementation of the Federal Government’s Product Stewardship Act 2011 and the new National Computer & Television Recycling Scheme (NCTRS).
+The Tech Collect Program is the public face of the Australia and New Zealand Recycling Platform Limited (ANZRP), one of a few government approved co-regulatory arrangements for the implementation of the Federal Government’s Product Stewardship Act 2011 and the new National Computer & Television Recycling Scheme (NCTRS).

 ANZRP is a not for profit, industry funded and run body established to collect and recycle electronic waste on behalf of its members under the NCTRS.
 ANZRP is committed to sound, sustainable practices that deliver outcomes for the environment and the community.
 For more information visit: www.anzrp.com.au

 Product Stewardship and care for the environment are a corner stone of the Seiko Epson group.
 As part of the Tech Collect program Epson Australia is serious about ensuring unwanted electronic product does not end up in landfill, and is recycled in a way that produces positive environmental outcomes, while ensuring the health and safety of the people involved in the processing of e-waste.
 The Tech Collect Program will ensure that the hazardous wastes contained in e-waste will be prevented from entering landfill and the environment and the by-products (including gold and other precious metals) of the recycling processes will be recovered for future re-use.

 For more information visit: www.techcollect.com.au

 or call: 1300 229 837